wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-goals-okr-coaching/includes/key-results.md

 In the absence of a baseline, the coach pushed the team find a target that they could hold themselves accountable to.
 In this case, it was to focus on a percentage increase rather than an absolute number.
 This is a great tactic to use with teams that gets them to establish a baseline that can be used for future metrics.

 The group isn't done after creating just one key result.
-Remember, there needs to be 3-5 key results per Objective, so we’ll continue with the scenario in creating more key results.
+Remember, there needs to be 3-5 key results per objective, so we’ll continue with the scenario in creating more key results.

 | Coach| Attendees |
 | ------ | ---------|